 Blum, Steve See voice actors A-B

 She was awesome in Veronica Mars, really good in pretty much everything else I've seen, including Reefer Madness; and Heroes; and Fanboys; and When In Rome; and Forgetting Sarah Marshall; and Mary Poppins Quits (on Funny or Die); and The Good Place; and a small role in Safety Not Guaranteed.
 She appeared as herself in The Maya Rudolph Show and It's Your 50th Christmas, Charlie Brown.
 And she's in Sia's video for Santa's Coming for Us.
 And I enjoyed her voice work as Cora in Astro Boy and Anna in Frozen.

-Of course there were the Evil Dead movies, but most importantly, in my book, was The Adventures of Brisco County, Jr. Also there were a few eps of Hercules and Xena.
-And of course Jack of All Trades.
-And My Name is Bruce was fun.
-Bubba Ho-tep was okay.
-And an ep of 1600 Penn.
-And an ep of Psych.
-Minor roles in Sam Raimi's Spider-Man movies.
-A minor role in The Majestic.
+I know him from the Evil Dead movies; and The Adventures of Brisco County, Jr.; and a few eps of Hercules and Xena; and Escape from L.A.; and Jack of All Trades; and My Name is Bruce; and Bubba Ho-tep; and an ep of 1600 Penn; and an ep of Psych; and minor roles in Sam Raimi's Spider-Man movies; and a minor role in The Majestic.
 Oh, there's some Old Spice ads.
 Also some voice work.
 He's always terribly funny, always nice to see him in anything...

 I know him from Ace Venture; and The Mask; and Batman Forever; and The Cable Guy, Liar Liar, The Truman Show, Man on the Moon, How the Grinch Stole Christmas, Bruce Almighty, A Series of Unfortunate Events, Eternal Sunshine of the Spotless Mind, The Majestic, Kick-Ass 2, and he played "Leap Dave Williams" in a fake movie in an episode of 30 Rock.
 Also voice work in Horton Hears a Who!